Jump to a section:

 Taking medication

-Long term medication is common among seniors, and some of them can lead to constipation symptoms, as side effects.
+Long-term medication is common among seniors, and some of them can lead to constipation symptoms, as side effects.
+This can result in or worsen severe constipation, making it essential to manage these symptoms effectively.

 New lifestyle habits

-When we get older, we are susceptible to move around less or exercise less, and our diet habits might change overtime as well, putting our bodies through another change.
-In the long run, these kinds of changes can have an impact on our digestive systems2.
+When we get older, we are susceptible to move around less or exercising less, and our diet habits might change overtime as well, putting our bodies through another shift.
+In the long run, these kinds of changes can have a significant impact on our digestive systems2, contributing to issues like chronic constipation or worsening symptoms associated with irritable bowel syndrome.

 What is happening to your body as you get older?